FelixSiegel/itagger/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.
+This project is open source and available under the [GNU General Public License v3.0](LICENSE).

 ## Contributing